BGR-EGHA/LSAT-Documentation/source/PROJECT/Project/OpenProject.rst

 #.
 Select the project and choose it (2)

-You can either select the Project folder in its parent directory and choose it (2) or open it and select (2) without selecting a subfolder.
+You can either select the Project folder in its parent directory and choose it (2) or open it and select (2) without selecting a sub folder.

 You can cancel (3) the dialog at any point.